IntuitionMachine/TrustProtocol/README.md

 PORT: Port for server to run on, i.e "8080"

 ## /client
 The client helps users interact with the TrustProtocol contracts.
-Querying is done using the server, and mutations are done directly with web3 and TrustProtocolJS.
+Querying is completed using the server, and mutations are done directly with web3 and TrustProtocolJS.
 ```
 npm install
 REACT_APP_SERVER_URL="http://localhost:8080/graphql" npm run start